raamdev/independent-publisher/README.md

 - **Multi Author Mode**.
 Enabling Multi Author Mode changes the behavior of the site to better support multiple authors.
 The author name is mentioned in the entry meta and the authors name always links to the author page instead of the home page.
 The Header Image (**WP Dashboard → Appearance → Customize → Header Image**) is treated as the site logo and placed as a small icon in top left of the single pages to provide a way of getting back to the home page.
 - **Use Post Excerpts**.
 Turning this on will show post excerpts on the Blog, Archive, and Search pages instead of full post content.
 If no excerpt exists, a default excerpt is generated using the first 55 words (see [`the_excerpt()`](http://codex.wordpress.org/Function_Reference/the_excerpt)).
 - **Use Enhanced Excerpts**.
-Enhanced Excerpts are the same as Post Excerpts except when no post exceprt is defined, one is generated using the first sentence in the post.
+Enhanced Excerpts are the same as Post Excerpts except when no post excerpt is defined, one is generated using the first sentence in the post.
 A "Continue Reading →" link is also placed below the excerpt.
 - **Show Post Word Count**.
 Shows the post word count in the entry meta on Blog, Archive, and Search pages.
 Only shows post word count for posts with the Standard Post Format.
 - **Show Post Thumbnail**.
 When enabled, featured images are shown on the Blog, Archive, and Search pages.
 (Only applicable when Post Exceprts and Enhanced Excerpts are disabled.)